 Our lawyers work with top museums and cultural institutions across the globe, so we can advise on everything from business planning, to fundraising, and dealing with issues such as copyright.Philanthropy

 There is no single approach to philanthropy; what’s key is that your giving has the biggest impact possible.
 Whichever way you choose to donate, our team can advise on what is most effective.Representing cultural institutions

 Our lawyers work with the world’s top commercial galleries and art advisors, with our extensive legal services including advice on income and sales tax, purchase agreements, and consignment.

 With a team of more than 150 specialist tax lawyers, who are qualified in jurisdictions around the world, we are perfectly placed to handle even the most complex, cross-border tax issues.Tax investigations and controversy

 Any controversy around tax can be damaging.
 With years of experience acting in high-stakes investigations and litigation, and as regulators themselves, our team can help you navigate through.Wealth structuring

 We help individuals, families, and their advisors to plan for the future, getting to know their unique requirements and finding solutions that meet them.
 Those with international interests will receive seamless support thanks to our global presence.

 High profile dispute involving "Asia's Fort Knox"

-Represented the owner of the Singapore Freeport, Worldwide VGS B.V. ("Worldwide") controlled by Mr Yves Bouvier who is an internationally recognised Swiss businessman and art dealer, in relation to damages arising from contractual breach of the purchase of the Singapore Freeport.
+Represented the owner of the Singapore Freeport, Worldwide VGS B.V. in relation to damages arising from contractual breach of the purchase of the Singapore Freeport.

 Represented Tate Gallery on a ground-breaking collaboration and exhibition with Shanghai's Pudong Museum to help Tate negotiate with the state-owned Shanghai Lujiazui Group and advised on English and Chinese law contracts.